 they have shallow roots instead of a tap root.
 This also makes them perfect candidates for planting in driftwood or root planters.

-When combining succulents, put the taller ones in the center of a large bowl for drama, with smaller growing and trailing types closer to the edge to billow over and soften it.
+When combining your plants, put the taller ones in the center of a large bowl for drama, with smaller growing and trailing types closer to the edge to billow over and soften it.

-Here’s how I plant a container with mixed succulents (top image) for the thickest growth and fullest look:
+Here’s how I plant a container with mixed succulents and other plants for the thickest growth and fullest look:

-Fill your planter with soilless mix – a Mexican clay pot and Sunshine Mix #4 which has additional aggregate for excellent drainage, as well as a water retaining polymer is the perfect combination.
+Fill your planter with soilless mix – a large shallow pot and Sunshine Mix #4 which has additional aggregate for excellent drainage, as well as a water retaining polymer is the perfect combination.

 When watering after allowing the pot to dry out as these succulents require, the soil plumps up quickly with moisture, storing it for a week or more even in hot weather.

-I simply cut off the pieces and place them right on the surface of the dry soil mix and lava rock, leaving them undisturbed for a few weeks until they root.
+I simply cut off the tops of the rosettes of many succulents and place them right on the surface of the dry soil mix and lava rock, leaving them undisturbed for a few weeks until they root.
 This will allow you to place them close together for a lush full look.